kevinriste/podcast-transcribe/README.md

 There is also a second script that can run which uses the AWS Polly text-to-speech service.
 I have tried this out but I prefer the Google service.
 Others say that the Polly one is more natural-sounding.
 In order for the AWS script to work, AWS credentials need to be set at the ENV level on the machine running the script.

+There is also a third script that can run which uses the OpenAI text-to-speech service.
+I am currently testing it out.
+Also requires environment variable credentials (OPENAI_API_KEY)

 ### Environment variables required

 This is the list of ENV variables that need to be set locally for this script to work.